 Benson’s big shoulders and unremarkable handling ability could be used to drive inside.
 He could also play well with his back towards the basket.

-Woodson, a 6-foot-5 guard and natural scorer, averaged just below 20 points during his IU career.
-As a junior, Woodson averaged 21.0 points and 5.7 rebounds and dished out 100 assists.
+A 6-foot-5 guard and natural scorer, Woodson averaged just below 20 points during his IU career.
+As a junior, Woodson averaged 21.0 points and 5.7 rebounds, dished out 100 assists.
 This led to him being named All-American.

 A senior, Woodson suffered a herniated disk five games into his season.
 Indiana was the No.1 At the time; after undergoing surgery, he was back when Indiana was just 7-5 in league play.
 Indiana was struggling to remain in the hunt.
 To win the conference title, the Hoosiers quickly won the final six games of the regular season.
 The team lost to Purdue’s Joe Barry Carroll-led team in the Sweet Sixteen round of the NCAA tournament.